wazuh/wazuh-documentation/source/user-manual/elasticsearch/elastic_tuning.rst

 How many replicas should an index have?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is an example about how a cluster with three nodes and three shards could be set up:
+Here is an example of how a cluster with three nodes and three shards could be set up:

 - **No replica:** Each node has one shard.
 If a node goes down, we will be left with an incomplete index of two shards.

 - **One replica:** Each node has one shard and one replica.
 If a node goes down, there will still be a complete index.

 - **Two replicas:** Each node has one shard and two replicas (the full index).
-With this set up, the cluster can still function even if two nodes go down.
+With this setup, the cluster can still function even if two nodes go down.
 This appears to be the best solution, however, it increases the storage requirements.

 Setting the number of shards and replicas
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The default installation of :ref:`Elasticsearch <installation_guide>` will configure each index with 3 primary shards and no replicas.

-To change these settings,the Elasticsearch's template will have to be edited.
+To change these settings, the Elasticsearch's template will have to be edited.
 In the following example, the proper values for shards and replicas are configured in a cluster with only one node.

 .. warning::